When Super Slicks first opened on Oct. 22, 2013, Buda was still a very small town, owner Esther Coronado said.

 True to its origins, Super Slicks margaritas are a big draw for customers, and the restaurant offers them in a variety of flavors, including strawberry, peach, mango, prickly pear, pineapple, passion fruit, grape and mixed berry, not to mention less-usual choices such as Big Red and chamoy.

 The future of Super Slicks is bright, Coronado said.
-In addition to hosting events and starting bottle service, she is working with a Houston-based firm to increase the restaurant’s social media presence and is planning to build on its popular happy hours.
+In addition to hosting events and starting bottle service, she is working with V Media & Marketing Firm to increase the restaurant’s social media presence and is planning to build on its popular happy hours.